The study of life

 A minimum grade of C is required in all courses that are prerequisites to a biology course.

 A biology minor gives you a solid basis of understanding in biology and provides the opportunity to explore specialty topics within the discipline.
-You can expand on core knowledge by selecting from a diverse range of specialized upper division biology courses.
-The minor requires 20-23 hours of biology, including the following:
+You can expand on core knowledge by selecting from a diverse range of specialized upper-division biology courses.

 Pre-Health Professions Program